Wacom-Developer/personal-knowledge-library/docs/knowledge/services/graph.md

         targets: List[Literal["NEL", "ElasticSearch", "VectorSearchWord", "VectorSearchDocument"]]
             List of indexing targets
         auth_key: Optional[str]
-            If the auth key is set the logged-in user (if any) will be ignored and the auth key will be used.
+            If the auth key is set, the logged-in user (if any) will be ignored, and the auth key will be used.
         timeout: int
             Timeout for the request (default: 60 seconds)

         Returns
         -------
         update_status: Dict[str, Any]
-            Status per target (depending on the targets of entity and the ones set in the request).
+            Status per target (depending on the targets of the entity and the ones set in the request).
 If the entity already has the target set, the status will be "Target already exists" for that target;
             otherwise it will be "UPSERT".